athos-ribeiro/lppa/README.md

 ```

 where arch is a Launchpad processor (you can pass multiple architectures here)
 or `all` to enable all available architectures.
+If no architecture is passed,
+`all` is assumed.

 The currently available Launchpad processors are